-We are asking our stockholders to approve the amendment of our Amended and Restated 2002 Long Term Incentive and Stock Award Plan (the "2002 Plan") to:
+We are asking our stockholders to approve the Amended and Restated 2002 Long Term Incentive and Stock Award Plan (the "2002 Plan"), and specifically:

-- increase the maximum number of shares authorized for issuance under the 2002 Plan by 2,000,000 shares, to a total of 14,000,000 shares; - limit the number of shares that can be granted to a non-employee director in a calendar year to 7,500; - prohibit shares that are repurchased on the open market with proceeds from an exercise of stock options from being made available for issuance from the 2002 Plan; - · prohibit the granting of dividend equivalents on options to purchase stock and stock appreciation rights; and - approve the material terms of performance goals under the 2002 Plan for purposes of deductibility under Section 162(m) of the Internal Revenue Code (the "Code").
+- the increase the maximum number of shares authorized for issuance under the 2002 Plan by 1,750,000 shares, to a total of 15,750,000 shares; and - · the material terms of performance goals under the 2002 Plan for purposes of deductibility under Section 162(m) of the Internal Revenue Code (the "Code").

-The 2002 Plan, as amended, was approved by our stockholders at our Annual Meeting of Stockholders held on November 15, 2012.
-Currently, there are an aggregate of 12,000,000 shares of common stock authorized for issuance under the existing 2002 Plan, of which, as of June 30, 2013, 3,456,588 shares were available for grant.
+The 2002 Plan, as amended, was last approved by our stockholders at our Annual Meeting of Stockholders held on November 19, 2013.
+Currently, there are an aggregate of 14,000,000 shares of common stock authorized for issuance under the existing 2002 Plan, of which, as of June 30, 2014, 5,093,742 shares were available for grant.

-The following table provides the number of shares subject to outstanding awards and the number of shares available for future grants under company plans and programs as of June 30, 2013.
+The following table provides the number of shares subject to outstanding awards and the number of shares available for future grants under company plans and programs as of June 30, 2014.

-Number of Stock Options Outstanding 1,778,752 Weighted Average Exercise Price \$ 18.88 Weighted Average Remaining Term (in years) 2.6 Number of Stock Awards Outstanding (restricted stock and units): 773,568 Number of Shares Remaining for Future Grant: 2000 Directors Stock Plan 26,045 Amended and Restated 2002 Long Term Incentive and Stock Award Plan 3,456,588 Common Shares Outstanding (as of September 25, 2013) 47,716,250
+Number of Stock Options Outstanding 1,337,145 Weighted Average Exercise Price \$ 19.65 Weighted Average Remaining Term (in years) 2.1 Number of Stock Awards Outstanding (restricted stock and units): 629,372 Number of Shares Remaining for Future Grant: 2000 Directors Stock Plan 12,045 Amended and Restated 2002 Long Term Incentive and Stock Award Plan 5,093,742 Common Shares Outstanding (as of September 25, 2014) []

 There are no other shares remaining available for grant under any other plans or programs of the Company except as identified in the table above.
-If the proposal to amend the 2002 Plan is approved, the total number of shares available for new awards will be increased by 2,000,000 shares to a total of 14,000,000 shares (subject to adjustment in the event of a stock split, stock dividend, recapitalization, merger, spin-off or other similar change or event involving the Company).
+If the proposal to amend the 2002 Plan is approved, the total number of shares available for new awards will be increased by 1,750,000 shares to a total of 15,750,000 shares (subject to adjustment in the event of a stock split, stock dividend, recapitalization, merger, spin-off or other similar change or event involving the Company).

-Shareholder approval is required in order to increase the number of shares under NASDAQ listing rules and therefore the terms of the 2002 Plan also require shareholder approval.
+Stockholder approval is required in order to increase the number of shares under NASDAQ listing rules and therefore the terms of the 2002 Plan also require stockholder approval.

-In addition, the Company is seeking shareholder approval of the material terms of performance goals under the 2002 Plan.
-Shareholder approval of such terms would preserve the Company's ability to deduct compensation associated with future performance-based awards made under the 2002 Plan to certain executives.
-Section 162(m) of the Code limits the deductions a publicly-held company can claim for compensation in excess of \$1 million paid in a given year to its chief executive officer and its three other most highly-compensated executive officers (other than its chief financial officer) (these officers are generally referred to as the "covered").
+In addition, the Company is specifically seeking stockholder approval of the material terms of performance goals under the 2002 Plan.
+Stockholder approval of such terms would preserve the Company's ability to deduct compensation associated with future performance-based awards made under the 2002 Plan to certain executives.
+Section 162(m) of the Code limits the deductions a publicly-held company can claim for compensation in excess of \$1 million paid in a given year to its chief executive officer and its three other most highly-compensated executive officers (other than its chief financial officer) (these officers are generally referred to as the "covered employees").

-employees").
 "Performance-based" compensation that meets certain requirements is not counted against the \$1 million deductibility cap.
 Stock options and stock appreciation rights qualify as performance-based compensation.
 Other awards that we may grant under the 2002 Plan may qualify as performance-based compensation if the payment, retention or vesting of the award is subject to the achievement during a performance period of performance goals selected by the Compensation Committee.
 The Compensation Committee retains the discretion to set the level of performance for a given performance measure under a performance-based award.
-For such awards to qualify as performance-based compensation, the shareholders must approve the material terms of the performance goals every five years.
+For such awards to qualify as performance-based compensation, the stockholders must approve the material terms of the performance goals every five years.